-Like so many terms for units, the onza derives from the Latin uncia, 1/12th of the Roman libra.
+Like so many names of units, the onza derives from the Latin uncia.

 For the Portuguese unit, see onça.